dablockdao/polkadot-ecosystem/README.md

         - **[Polkadot Forum Announcement]()**

 ## Commands
-These docs are built using [Astro](https://github.com/withastro/astro) and [Starlight](https://github.com/withastro/starlight).
+This portal is built using [Astro](https://github.com/withastro/astro) and [Starlight](https://github.com/withastro/starlight).
 All commands are run from the root of the project, from a terminal:

 | Command                   | Action                                           |